-Basic earnings (loss) per share represents net earnings (loss) attributable to common stockholders divided by the weighted average number of common shares outstanding during the period.
+Basic earnings (loss) per share represents net earnings attributable to common stockholders divided by the weighted average number of common shares outstanding during the period.
 The Company considers any restricted stock units with forfeitable dividend rights that are issued and outstanding, but considered contingently returnable if certain service conditions are not met, as common equivalent shares outstanding.
 These restricted stock units are excluded from the weighted average number of common shares outstanding and basic earnings (loss) per share calculation until the respective service conditions have been met.
-Diluted earnings (loss) per share represents net earnings (loss) attributable to common stockholders divided by the weighted average number of common shares outstanding, inclusive of the dilutive impact of common equivalent shares outstanding during the period, and the dilutive impact of the Company's 2.00% convertible senior notes due 2024 (the "Notes") and related warrants, as applicable.
+Diluted earnings (loss) per share represents net earnings attributable to common stockholders divided by the weighted average number of common shares outstanding, inclusive of the dilutive impact of common equivalent shares outstanding during the period, and the dilutive impact of the Company's 2.00% convertible senior notes due 2024 (the "2024 Notes"), the Company's 3.75% convertible senior notes due 2028 (the "2028 Notes", and together with the 2024 Notes, the "Notes") and related warrants, as applicable.

 On January 30, 2022, the Company adopted the authoritative guidance which simplifies the accounting for convertible instruments and contracts in an entity's own equity using the modified retrospective method.
 Following adoption, diluted earnings per share related to the Notes is calculated using the if-converted method.
 The number of dilutive shares is based on the conversion rate associated with the Notes.
 Prior to adoption, the Company applied the treasury stock method when calculating the potential dilutive effect of the Notes, if any.
 As the Company expects to settle the principal amount of the Notes in cash and any excess in shares, only the amounts in excess of the principal amount are considered in diluted earnings per share, if applicable.
-Refer to Note 10 for further information on the Notes.